oliverfischer83/dkp/README.md

   - or only add player to dkp list, which has atleast one raid
 - unify data validation on export upload and loot editor changes
 - loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
+- season entry has field "players_ignored" to hide them from overview

 # Release info
 - tagging releases